Appointments unique in the World

 You might also like:

 Summer is the theatre of concerts at high altitude “The Sounds of the Dolomites” and at the art park “RespirArt Pampeago”.
-Then the “Herbs, Flowers and Tastes Week”, “Family Weeks - Fantabosco”, “Trentino Danza”, historical commemorations “Le Corti di Tesero”, “Catanaoc ‘n festa” and “San Martino Fires”.
+Then the “Herbs, Flowers and Tastes Week”, “Family Weeks”, “Trentino Danza”, followed by the historical commemorations “Le Corti di Tesero” and “Catanaoc ‘n festa”.

-Summer is also the time of two-wheel competitions, like “Marcialonga Cycling” and “Vecia Ferovia de Fiemme”.
-No bike?
-Race by foot (and uphill!) at the skyrunning races “Stava Skyrace” and “Latemar Vertical km”.
+Summer is also the time of two-wheel competitions, like “Marcialonga Cycling Craft”.
+Not a biker?
+Race by foot (and uphill!) at the skyrunning race “Stava Skyrace”.

-Live noble emotions during the “Desmontegada di Cavalese”, the parade of adorned goats, and the “Desmontegada di Predazzo”, the parade of cows and their calves.
+Enjoy yourself during the “Desmontegada di Cavalese”, the parade of adorned goats, and the “Desmontegada di Predazzo”, with cows parading coming back from the alpine pastures.